Robiul Islam

-Robiul Islam (রবিউল ইসলাম; born: 20 October 1986) is an international cricketer from Bangladesh.
-A right-handed batsman and bowler, he is sometimes referred to on scoresheets by his nickname Shiblu.
-He made his international debut for Bangladesh in May 2010.
+SK Robiul Islam (রবিউল ইসলাম; born: 20 October 1986) is Bangladeshi former cricket right arm fast-medium bowler who played eight Test and four limited overs matches for Bangladesh between 2010 and 2014.
+During the 2013 tour of Zimbabwe, he set the Bangladeshi record for most wickets taken by a fast bowler in a Test series, after taking 15 wickets in two matches.

 International career

 He made his first Test appearance in May 2010 during Bangladesh's tour of England.
 Robiul Islam was not able to take a wicket in the match, which was won by England.
 He was not selected for the next Test of the series.

 Against Zimbabwe

 In July 2011, Robiul was included in the squad for Bangladesh's one-off Test against Zimbabwe.
 Zimbabwe were returning from a six-year exile from Tests, although Bangladesh had not played in the format in over 14 months.
 Though they were expected to win, Bangladesh lost the Test.
 Robiul Islam opened the bowling with Shafiul Islam, claiming three wickets in the match while conceding 154 runs.
 His first wicket was that of batsman Hamilton Masakadza, caught by Imrul Kayes.

 The West Indies toured in October and Robiul Islam was dropped from the squad for the two Tests as the coach Stuart Law expected to play just two seam bowlers and already had three options: Nazmul Hossain, Rubel Hossain, and Shahadat Hossain.